One Missed Call 2: Plot

 Kindergarten teacher Kyoko Okudera is invited by her friend Madoka Uchiyama to dinner at a Chinese restaurant, where Kyoko's boyfriend Naoto Sakurai, a photographer's assistant, works part-time.
 The chef, Jianfeng Wang, intercepts the cursed phone call from his daughter Meifeng's phone, redirecting the curse towards him.
-Meifeng later arrives with a new phone and exchanges her new phone number with Kyoko and Madoka, the latter receiving the cursed call immediately afterwards.
+Meifeng later arrives with a new phone and exchanges her new phone number with Kyoko and Madoka, with Madoka receiving the cursed call immediately afterward.
 Naoto heads to the kitchen and discovers Mr. Wang dead with half of his face burned off.

 At the crime scene, journalist Takako Nozoe learns from Detective Yusaku Motomiya about traces of coal found in Mr. Wang's body as well as the fact that Yumi Nakamura is still declared missing ever since she killed Hiroshi Yamashita a year before.
 She personally questions Naoto the next day and tells him about the cursed call, the victims it claimed over the previous year, and its origin: Mimiko Mizunuma.
 Meanwhile, Kyoko's video chat with Madoka is interrupted when the former sees a black-haired figure about to reach her through the phone.
 She races to Madoka's residence but arrives too late to rescue her from being fatally mutilated in the shower.
 Shortly after Naoto and Takako arrive, Kyoko receives the cursed call.

 To help solve the case, Motomiya orders autopsies on all cursed call victims, including Mimiko, all of whom show positive results of having traces of coal dust.
 Meanwhile, Kyoko, Naoto, and Takako visit Mimiko's grandmother Sachie, who describes that Mimiko was conceived after her mother Marie was raped by a crazed intruder.
 Marie's father Wei Zhang, a Taiwanese immigrant, caught the rapist and stabbed him to death.
 While serving his term in prison, he felt chased by a little girl and decided to move to his hometown of Taipei after his release.
 Takako contacts her estranged husband, Yuting Chen, who lives in Taipei, and from him learns that similar deaths related to cursed calls also happen all over Taiwan.
 Takako flies to Taipei to personally visit Wei, only to find his rotten corpse holding a cellphone.